In case you missed it, HBOT is the most proven treatment for Long COVID

 Oxygen toxicity

-An animal study found that excessive HBOT can lead to death.
+An animal study found that excessive HBOT can lead to death in lab animals.
 See Warren et al. (DOI:10.4049/jimmunol.121.1.315).
 Human patients also report the same thing.
 So after 10-40 sessions, you may want to start paying attention to whether or not HBOT is making your symptoms worse rather than better.

 Fire hazard